houd1ni/WebsocketPromisify/README.md

 Has yummies and very lightweight!

 // If you detected some bug or so, please, fill an issue.
-// Large data support, streams and different server-side implementations are coming.
-See
+Large data support, streams and different server-side implementations are coming.
+To see a Node.js server-side part, please, take a look on test/mock in github repo.

 Makes a Promise-like WebSocket connection.